Tompa, Peter K.

 He is co-author of a chapter on numismatics in an anthology on cultural property issues, entitled “Who Owns the Past: Cultural Policy, Cultural Property, and the Law” (Rutgers University Press 2005).
 He also authored a law review article on cultural property issues, “Ancient Coins as Cultural Property: A Cause for Concern?”
 (4 J. Int’l Legal Studies 69, Winter 1998).
 He also wrote about the issue for the ANS Magazine, “It Should Be About Conservation, Not Control: A Collector’s Perspective,“ ANS Magazine 26 (Fall 2011).

-Peter K. Tompa is Co-Chair of the American Bar Association’s Art and Cultural Heritage Law Committee.
-He currently serves as board member of the Committee for Cultural Policy and is board member of the Association of Dealers and Collectors of Ancient & Ethnographic Art.
-Moreover Peter K. Tompa is Fellow of the American Numismatic Society as well as Life Member of the American Numismatic Association.
+Peter K. Tompa is a past Co-Chair of the American Bar Association’s Art and Cultural Heritage Law Committee.
+He is also a former Executive Director of the Ancient Coin Collectors Guild.
+He currently serves as Executive Director of the International Association of Professional Numismatists and is an active on the Ancient Coin Collectors Guild Board of Directors.
+Previously and going forward, Tompa has acted as the IAPN’s outside legal counsel, advocating for fair treatment for the micro and small businesses of the numismatic trade before government regulators.
+Moreover Peter K. Tompa is Fellow of the American Numismatic Society as well as Life Member of the American Numismatic Association and the Ancient Coin Collectors Guild.
 He is a member of the Ancient Numismatic Society of Washington, D.C.

 Having become interested in ancient coins at a young age on trips to Europe, his particular focus is on Greek coins from Southern Italy and Sicily, Roman coins of Marcus Aurelius, and medieval and modern coins of the Kingdom of Hungary.